sspaeti/mdbook-sspaeti/README.md

 [preprocessor.sspaeti]
 command = "mdbook-sspaeti"
 brain-base-url = "https://ssp.sh/brain" #link to website you want `[[my-link]]` point to. e.g. `https://ssp.sh/brain/my-link`
+is-url-check = true #true ff you want to check if the links are valid.
+Will take some time

 ```

 The preprocessor will automatically check on each run, if the links are valid and or not like this (might be a bit verbose each time..)